jurevans/alackofpatience.com/README.md

 npm install
 ```

-To build:
+To build SASS:
 ---------

 ```
 gulp
 ```

-To build & watch:
+To build JS and watch:
 -----------------

 ```
-gulp watch
+webpack-dev-server
 ```

 To install REST API (using virtualenv):